rhelmot/CelesteRandomizer/docs/metadata.md

 The Launch parameter can be set for any Up or Down hole, though it is only required for Down holes which would otherwise never be used (think: the 7b cassette room).

 If you want to edit the boundaries of a hole (for example, if an entity blocks part of it), you can specify the `LowBound` and `HighBound` parameters.
-These should contain the coordinates/8 (respectively) of the tiles which are the furthest left/top and right/bottom of the hole but still inside the hole, respectively.
+These should contain the coordinates/8 of the tiles which are the furthest left/top and right/bottom of the hole but still inside the hole, respectively.
 If you want to mark the hole as being half-open, i.e. it only has one side, you can set `LowBound: 0` to get rid of the left boundary and `HighOpen: true` to get rid of the right boundary.

 If you want to create a _new_ hole (for example, you took a large hole and made it half-open and you want to make a new hole representing the half-open other side), you can omit the `Idx` parameter and instead specify `New: true`.
 If you do this, you must specify both `LowBound` and `HighBound`.